ribugent/theme-gentoo/README.md

 * Left-hand side:
 	* user@host for regular user, green color
 	* host for root user, red color
-	* full cwd, home dir is replaced by ~
+	* full cwd for regular user, short cwd for root, home dir is replaced by ~
 	* EXTRA: git branch with state info (if applicable)

 * Right-hand side: